devscola/Consensus/README.md

 # Consensus

-## Preconfiguration of linux systems
+## Preconfiguration of linux systems at no dockerized environment

 Install Ruby, Ruby-dev and Ruby-rack: